PASTA-ELN/pasta-eln/docs/source/faqs.rst

     - Most programs that scientists use work well for local files: imageJ, Gwyddion, Origin.
 Implementing all this functionality into a web-interface is too complicated.

 *What are the advantages of web-based and desktop-based software?*
-    - Webbased (webforms incl. drag-drop)
+    - Web-based (webforms incl. drag-drop)
         - works independently of operating system
         - works for all screen sizes
         - always updated software